SheetJS/sheetjs/README.md

 that can be fit in an IEEE754 floating point number, just like JS Number, so the `v` field holds the raw number.
 The `w` field holds formatted text.

-Type `d` is the Date type, generated only when the option `cellDates` is passed.
-Since JSON does not have a natural Date type, parsers are generally expected to store ISO 8601 Date strings like you would get from `date.toISOString()`.
+Type `d` is the Date type, Since JSON does not have a natural Date type, parsers are generally expected to store ISO 8601 Date strings like you would get from `date.toISOString()`.
 On the other hand, writers and exporters should be able to handle date strings and JS Date objects.
 Note that Excel disregards the timezone modifier and treats all dates in the local timezone.  js-xlsx does not correct for this error.

 Type `s` is the String type.  `v` should be explicitly stored as a string to avoid possible confusion.